grindstaff/starred_projects/readme.md

 Usage:
 - There is a command to update the listings of starred projects.
 It is: ``` bin/console repositories:fetch ```
 - This will delete all existing projects and grab a fresh copy.
 This is runnable by the command line as well as clicking the `Update List` button in the UI.
+- There are 2 services in use for this project. ``` ExternalRequest ``` and ``` UpdateRepositories ``` ExternalRequest performs a curl request and UpdateRepositories handles clearing the projects and storing new ones.

 To start: